Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Since Neon deposits money in a bank in your name, the money is insured for up to 100’000 CHF under Swiss depositor protection.
 Revolut has a banking license but does not operate (yet) as a bank in Switzerland.
 So, your money is safer with Neon.

-Also, bank transfers in other currencies are not free with Neon.
+On the other hand, bank transfers in other currencies are not free with Neon.
 These transfers are generally cheaper with Revolut.
+Also, Revolut is a multi-currency account.
+Neon only lets you hold Swiss Francs.

 As for reputation, Revolut has a poor reputation with many issues.
 Neon is currently free of controversies and has a good reputation in Switzerland.